THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

-Located beside the channel and Tuggerah Lake, The Entrance is popular for fishing and prawning and for its large colony of pelicans.
+The Entrance is located beside a channel and Tuggerah Lake.
+It's a popular place for fishing and prawning and it's well-known for its large colony of pelicans.

 Eat fish and chips and ice cream on the waterfront.
 Then visit Bistro Jinja for a peaceful dinner by the water and savour coconut prawns and nasi goreng.

-With its different activities on offer, no wonder The Entrance attracts many tourists each year.
-This beach town buzzes with excitement in the weekends and school holidays but can be quiet during weekdays.
+With its many activities on offer, no wonder this beach town attracts many tourists each year.
+It buzzes with excitement in the weekends and school holidays.
+But it can be quiet during weekdays.

-Take in the terrific view of the beach from Barefoot Cafe or have a picnic, and surf or swim in the ocean or in the ocean pool.
+Take in the terrific view of the beach from Barefoot Cafe or have a picnic.
+And surf or swim between the flags or in the ocean pool.

 Macmasters Beach is one of the only beaches that get shade from the large tree canopies.
 It makes it an ideal place for the whole family to relax in comfort for a whole afternoon.

-You won’t find any shops in Macmasters Beach, only a tranquil village feel.
+You won’t find any shops in Macmasters Beach, only a tranquil village.

 Copacabana is quiet.
-Yet it’s close to busier beach towns like Avoca Beach.
+Yet it’s close to busier beach towns like Avoca Beach...
 Visit the nearby Avoca Beach Picture Theatre and walk the Coastal Walk.
-And you’ll find plenty of cafes & restaurants 5 minutes away at Avoca Beach.
+You’ll find plenty of cafes & restaurants 5 minutes away at Avoca Beach.

 Savour fish & chips or mussels for lunch at The Box on the Water.
 Admire the outstanding view toward Palm Beach and Barrenjoey Lighthouse.
 And sample Turkish flavours with meze plates at Safran for dinner.

-Umina Beach wins over families with its gentle waves, great playground and modern holiday resort beside the beach.
+Umina Beach wins over families with its gentle waves and big playground beside the beach.

-Then lay your picnic rug on the grass or have a turmeric latte at Jasmine Greens Park Kiosk while your kids amuse themselves on the BMX track, skateboard park or large climbing net.
+Then lay your picnic rug on the grass.
+Or have a turmeric latte at Jasmine Greens Park Kiosk while your kids play in the playground.
 Toddlers will have fun in the fenced toddler area.

 Enjoy the shade and stroll around the pathways at Crommelin Native Arboretum.